NLnetLabs/krill-manual/source/trust-anchor.rst

 make sure that you choose URIs (rsync and HTTPS) where you will host a copy of that certificate later.

-Note that the TA certificate can *not* be hosted in the normal rsync and RRDP repository of your publication server.
-You can use the same hardware, web server and rsync daemon, but you will need different endpoints as the TA certificate itself is not published using the :rfc:`8181` Publication Protocol.
+Note that TA certificate itself is not published using the :rfc:`8181` Publication Protocol.
+The Krill Publication Server expects that no other files are present in its RRDP and rsync directories besides except for the files published through this procotol.

+For this reason you will need to use separate dedicated HTTPS and rsync endpoints for the TA certificate.

 .. code-block:: bash

   krillta signer init --proxy_id ./proxy-id.json \
                       --proxy_repository_contact ./proxy-repo.json \
-                      --tal_https <HTTPS URI for TA cert on TAL>
+                      --tal_https <HTTPS URI for TA cert on TAL> \
                       --tal_rsync <RSYNC URI for TA cert on TAL>